anoma/nspec/docs/architecture-2/ordering/consensus-homogeneous.md

 One way to accomplish this is to include timestamps in the (most significant bits of) the ballot value of each proposal:

-- We then allocate ``time windows'' to proposers according to some pre-determined function based on the state of the chain (perhaps the timestamp of the narwhal vertex chosen in the previous instance of consensus, for the previous height).
+- We then allocate ``time windows'' to proposers according to some pre-determined function based on the state of the chain (perhaps based on the timestamp of the narwhal vertex chosen in the previous instance of consensus, for the previous height).
 - These time windows cycle through all the proposers, with increasing duration.
 - Proposals with a time stamp outside a time window of their signer are not well-formed.
-- All agents delay receipt of all proposals until their own clock matches or excedes the time stamp of the proposal.
+- All agents delay receipt of all proposals until their own clock matches or exceeds the time stamp of the proposal.
 - During its time window, an agent proposes the value of the highest 2a its local acceptor knows (or a new value, if it knows no 2as).
 - For reasons detailed in the original liveness proof from Heterogeneous Paxos, proposers should propose 3 times during their time window, equally spaced.